-Sleep is crucial for everyone, but especially for kids who are developing both mentally and physically.
-For kids of all ages, sleep is essential for restoration, strengthening the immune system, muscle growth, and regulating hormones.
-Kids that get adequate sleep and are well-rested have improved attention, behavior, learning, memory, and overall physical and mental health.
+Sleep is crucial for everyone, but especially for children who are developing mentally and physically.
+For children of all ages, sleep is essential for restoration, strengthening the immune system, muscle growth, and regulating hormones.
+Children that get adequate sleep and are well-rested have improved attention, behavior, learning, memory, and overall physical and mental health.

 Sleep needs vary for each child, but generally there are guidelines regarding how much sleep a child should be getting each night.
 The American Academy of Sleep Medicine recommends 10-13 hours of sleep for children ages 3-5, 9-12 hours for children ages 6-12, and 8-10 hours for teenagers ages 13-18.